cedwards/nomads.game/README.md

 ### FRIDGE
 This (will) interact with the fridge inventory. better food requires the fridge.

+Installing a fridge avoids food from spoiling overnight.
+Chance increases in heat.
+Installing a fridge reduces the attraction from rodents.

 ### HEATER
 This (will) interact with the diesel heater to increase/decrease the heat based